 What is a single-unit property vs a multi-unit property?

 Lodgix differentiates between different types of properties for two primary reasons: occupancy and calendaring.
 How you set up your properties can make a big difference in how the application works for you.
-Typically the choice is very simple.
+99% OF ALL LODGIX ACCOUNTS ARE SETUP AS SINGLE-UNIT PROPERTIES!

 If you want the guest to be able to choose which property or room to rent, then your properties should be set up as single-unit entities.